Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++

 \item In our previous work (HH21) we predicted that cosmic variance would impact measurements of $f\sigma_8$ for a survey of 2M++'s size at the level of 5\%.
 Here we find consistent results.
 This can be mitigated with future deeper redshift surveys which probe larger volumes.
 The larger volumes have two advantages.
 First, their local mean density will have smaller fluctuations with respect to the global mean density.
 Second, the larger volumes will allow a better calibration of the local value of $\sigma\sbr{8,g}$.

-\item The measured external bulk flow for C15 is consistent if slightly on the higher end of the measurements made solely due to cosmic variance.
-We note that the presence of the non-negligible external bulk flows are a result of the depth of 2M++.
+\item The measured external bulk flow speeds found in C15 and \cite{boruah_cosmic_2020}, while higher than average, are still within the 95\% confidence range of what is expected due to cosmic variance in $\Lambda$CDM.
+We note that the presence of the non-negligible external bulk flows are a result of the shallow depth of 2M++.

 \item Having calibrated the small bias of this method, we find $f\sigma_8^{\textrm{lin}} = 0.362\pm0.023$, or equivalently $S_8 = 0.702\pm0.044$, combining previous measurements based on 2M++ predicted peculiar velocities.
 This is lower than the predictions from Planck but in agreement with other peculiar velocity work and other techniques such as weak gravitational lensing.